lambdaJasonYang/lambdaJasonYang.github.io/posts/2019-08-23-PatternMatch.md

 ## Trees

-Lets continue with the pattern match functions for free paradigm.
+Lets continue with the pattern match functions for tree paradigm.

 ```hs
 data Tree a = Leaf | Node a (Tree a) (Tree a)